 - Country

-- System (human, natural, production)
+- System (related to human, natural, production)

 - Risk type